chris-washington/vue-form/docs/guides/README.md

 </script>
 ```

 In order to use the `v-form` directive it must be on a `form` elememnt.
-It must also receive a data object that is of type [VueForm](/api#vueform).
+It must also receive a data object that is of type [VRXForm](/api#vueform).

-When the `VueForm` plugin is created, each component has access to a method called `$createForm` which is in the component scope.
-This will create the `VueForm` data object as shown above.
+When the `VRXForm` plugin is created, each component has access to a method called `$createForm` which is in the component scope.
+This will create the `VRXForm` data object as shown above.

 ### Field initialization